Murder of Leanne Holland

 Leanne Sarah Holland (1 October 1978 – 23 September 1991) was an Australian girl from Goodna, Queensland, who was murdered in September 1991, when she was 12 years old.
 Her mutilated body was found in nearby Redbank Plains, three days after she was reported missing.
 Graham Stafford, her sister's live-in boyfriend, was convicted of her murder.
-Stafford had his conviction quashed as a miscarriage of justice after serving 14 years in prison.
+Stafford's conviction was quashed as a miscarriage of justice after he had served 14 years in prison.

 Disappearance and murder

 Leanne Holland, the youngest of three siblings, lived with her divorced father in Alice Street, Goodna.
 Holland's sister and her boyfriend (a British-born sheet-metal worker named Graham Stuart Stafford (born May 1963), who had emigrated to the Sunshine Coast with his family in 1969) were also living in the same house since June 1991.

 On 23 September 1991, the first day of the school holidays, at around 9:30 am, Holland (who was alone in the house with Stafford) left to walk to the hairdressers at the nearby shops.
 She was reported missing to police at 5:45 pm the next day after her family assumed she had spent the night with friends.
 Authorities were concerned, given other recent nearby disappearances, namely that of Sharron Phillips in May 1986 and Julie-Anne Gallon in August 1990.

-Three days after last being seen, at 1:42 pm, her partially clothed and shoeless body was found in bushland on Redbank Plains Road by two police searching the area on trail bikes.
+Three days after last being seen, at 1:42 pm, her partially clothed and shoeless body was found in bushland on Redbank Plains Road by two policemen searching the area on trail bikes.
 She had been killed with at least ten blows to the head from a blunt instrument, and there were burn marks on her lower body, possibly from a lighter or cigarette.
 There were no obvious signs of sexual assault and the injuries were so severe, the body had to be identified by its fingerprints.